RTAinJapan/rtainjapan-layouts/README.md

 # RTA in Japan Layouts

-This is a [NodeCG](http://github.com/nodecg/nodecg) bundle.
+This is the [NodeCG](http://github.com/nodecg/nodecg) bundle used for the streaming overlay in RTA in Japan events.

-This bundle is based on [sgdq17-layouts](https://github.com/gamesdonequick/sgdq17-layouts).

 ## Status